 The Property covers a 15-kilometre-long northeast extension of the Larocque Lake conductor system; a trend of graphitic metasedimentary basement rocks that is associated with significant uranium mineralization in several occurrences to the southwest of the Larocque East property.
 The closest of these are the Larocque Lake and Larocque North zones, which are located 6.5 kilometres and 0.4 kilometres, respectively, to the southwest of the western Larocque East property boundary.
 Drilling at the Larocque Lake zone has returned historic intersections of up to 29.9% U3O8 over 7.0 metres in drill hole Q22-040.
 Drilling at the Larocque North zone has returned intersections of up to 2.05% U3O8 over 0.8 metres in drill hole Q22-16.
-Like the nearby Geiger property, Larocque East is located adjacent to the Wollaston-Mudjatik transition zone - a major crustal suture related to most of the major uranium deposits in the eastern Athabasca Basin.
-Importantly, the sandstone cover is thin, ranging between 140 metres and 330 metres in previous drilling.
+Both the Larocque Lake zone and the Larocque North zone are located on the Dawn Lake property.
+Dawn Lake is a joint venture between Cameco Corp., Orano Canada and JCU (Canada) Exploration Company Ltd. Like the nearby Geiger property, Larocque East is located adjacent to the Wollaston-Mudjatik transition zone - a major crustal suture related to most of the major uranium deposits in the eastern Athabasca Basin.
+Importantly, the sandstone cover is relatively thin, ranging between 140 metres and 330 metres in previous drilling.
+A total of 23 historic drill holes have been completed on the Property along approximately 22 kilometres of graphitic conductors.